MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 Users who are assigned the Viva Engage Knowledge service plan, which is part of the Microsoft Viva Suite and Viva Employee Communications and Communities licenses, have access to the Answers experience in the Viva Engage Teams app.
 These users can ask and answer questions in communities and on the Answers tab, find similar questions, and receive rewards and recognition.

-Users who aren't assigned the Viva Engage Knowledge service plan receive notifications to questions or answers where they're mentioned and can visit those threads.
-They can view  questions others have written in their community, and then react, vote, or even reply with a new question.
+Users who aren't assigned the Viva Engage Knowledge service plan access the Answers experience from the communities in which they’re a member.
+They can ask questions and view, vote, and respond to questions others have written.
+They receive notifications to questions or answers where their name is mentioned and can visit those threads.

 For more information about permissions, see [Administrator scenarios for Answers in Viva Engage](/viva/engage/eac-answers-admin-scenarios.md).